 Because foundations are not tied to the government, they sometimes have more freedom in who they give grants to.
 Foundations can give grants to other organizations, institutions, communities and even individuals and can cover a wide range of purposes.

-The Foundation Center is the free site from the company that produces the Foundation Directory.
-Anyone, anywhere can use the website for free without having to be physically inside the library.
-The Foundation Center provides a basic search of foundations and 990s.
+The Candid is the free site from the company that provides a basic search of foundations and 990s.
 You can search by foundation name, state, zip code and 990 only.
+Candid also hosts the Foundation Directory Online, but subscription is required.